-This is the fifth and final part of our series on push technologies.
+This is the fifth part of our series on push technologies.
 In part four, we looked at a number of alternative push alternatives.
 In this part, we will look at some turnkey push API infrastructure providers.

 The previous parts of this series have helped you become familiar with various kinds of push technologies.
 Of course, a technology isn't an implementation and you require an implementation to do anything productive.
 Creating an API is the next step after you decide on a technology.
 The API provides the means for your applications to use the underlying technology.

 It's possible to create your own push API from scratch.
 For that matter, you could even take a building block approach to the task; using other people's libraries to put an API together without much more than a little glue code.
 However, if you create your own solution, even one involving black boxes, you're stuck maintaining the API code yourself and push technology evolves incredibly fast.
 Few organizations could find the required staff, never mind bear the costs of creating a custom push API setup.
 So, the best alternative for many will be to use a turnkey solution.

 Usually, you'll find that there is a tradeoff between custom and turnkey solutions in the form of flexibility.
 A custom solution is guaranteed to fulfill your needs and to change as you change.
 With a turnkey solution you'll often get someone else's idea of what you need, which may not be what you want at all.
 Fortunately, there are enough turnkey API infrastructure providers that flexibility really isn't a problem.
 It's likely that you can find a solution that meets your needs almost precisely.
 This part of the series helps familiarize you with some of the turnkey push API infrastructure providers.

 - Real time analytics